-Anne Toft Hansen, Ulrik Hvidman, and Hans Henrik Sievertsen \1,2,3
+Anne Toft Hansen, Danish Center for Social Science Research (VIVE)

-VIVE University of Bristol IZA

-Version: December 5, 2022

-Abstract
+Ulrik Hvidman, VIVE

+Hans Henrik Sievertsen, VIVE, University of Bristol, and Institute of Labor Economics (IZA)

-We identify the labor market returns to university grade point averages (GPA) by leveraging a nationwide change in the scaling of grades in Danish universities.
+We identify the labor market returns to university grade point average (GPA) by leveraging a nationwide change in the scaling of grades in Danish universities.
 Our results show that a reform-induced increase in GPA that is unrelated to ability causes higher earnings immediately after graduation, but the effect fades in subsequent years.
 The effect at labor market entry is largest for individuals with fewer alternative signals.
-Although employers initially screen candidates based on skill signals, our findings are consistent with a model in which employers rapidly learn about worker productivity.
+Although employers initially screen candidates on the basis of skill signals, our findings are consistent with a model in which employers rapidly learn about worker productivity.